variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-acupuncture--gynecology-problems-am-i-a-good-fit-to-help-you-with-your-problem.md

 Depending on when they have problems, and/or what the problem is related to, you might have to change up their treatment several times throughout the cycle.

 It’s a lot of work!
-I have friends and colleagues who understandably have no interest in working out the complex puzzle to get to a diagnosis, and are much happier just focusing on helping people with injuries and musculoskeletal pain.

 But for me, it’s all about figuring out the complexities, of solving the mystery behind the various symptoms.
 Yes, this takes much more time, but it’s what I love to do.

 ## My experience and gynecology background